guojunchi11/Getting-and-Cleaning-Data-project/README.md

 * Q4 is done in the Q2.

-* In Q5, tidy.txt is a 180*66 data.frame, where 180 = 6*60, number of activity labels times number of subjects.
+* In Q5, tidy.txt is a 180 by 66 data.frame, where 180 = 6 times 30, number of activity labels times number of subjects.

 * in Q2, I extracted the following variables with mean() or std(), so in totall 2*(3*8 +9) = 66 variables.